mela-org/mela-command/README.md

 similar ideas as [Aikar](https://github.com/aikar/commands), but seeks to eliminate their downsides and to be much more extensible and flexible.

+## What is a command parsing framework?
+A command in this context refers to a textual message sent by users in a simple, non-graphical user interface, that is translated to some action in code.
+Commands are used in many applications: CLI (command line interfaces), social media or messenger bots, games and many more.

+A command parsing framework takes an incoming command, parses its arguments - if any - to a format that is easy to use in code and executes its corresponding action.

 *mela-command* provides new, declarative ways of defining commands.
 This is what commands written using the bind framework look like: